j3din00b/glab/docs/source/release/create.md

 # Upload a release asset with a display name and type
 $ glab release create v1.0.1 '/path/to/asset.png#My display label#image'

-# Upload all assets in a specified folder (types will default to 'other')
+# Upload all assets in a specified folder (types default to 'other')
 $ glab release create v1.0.1 ./dist/*

-# Upload all tarballs in a specified folder (types will default to 'other')
+# Upload all tarballs in a specified folder (types default to 'other')
 $ glab release create v1.0.1 ./dist/*.tar.gz

 # Create a release with assets specified as JSON object